space-concordia-robotics/robotics-prototype/robot/rover/README.md

 On the rover, there will be a dedicated board with (probably) a d-sub connector that the Teensy plugs into.
 A cable plugged into the d-sub connector will branch out and connect to the respective motors and driver circuits.

+### Doxygen
+This folder contains files related to the Doxygen auto-generated documentation.
+"Doxyfile" is what my laptop uses to generate the documentation, including where on my laptop to place it.
+"index.html - Shortcut" links to the most recently generated documentation on my laptop.
+"ArmDriverUnit- Main Page" is a link to the most recently uploaded version of the documentation to my personal ENCS website.

 ### Odroid
 This folder contains preliminary code to be run on the Odroid which will communicate with the arm Teensy.